 Did you know there’s a planet in our galaxy where it rains glass?
 Or that light bounces around inside the Sun for 175,000 years before shooting off into space?
 If you think that’s freaking awesome, and you’re passionate about STEM, community outreach, education, and working in a welcoming environment, this might be the place for you!

 The Adler Planetarium is seeking an Associate Director, Major Giving to join our dynamic team located on Chicago's Museum Campus.

-Executing a major giving strategy and project plan that includes overall portfolio management of corporate and foundation grants as well as leadership giving
+Executing a major giving strategy and project plan that includes overall portfolio management of corporate and foundation grants and mid-level donors

-Contributing to a comprehensive major giving program to help identify, cultivate, solicit and steward major giving prospects and donors
+Working in partnership with the Associate Director, Annual Giving & Operations to sustain a comprehensive giving program to help identify, cultivate, solicit and steward major giving prospects and donors